NordicSemiconductor/Android-Scanner-Compat-Library/README.md

 	scanner.startScan(filters, settings, context, pendingIntent, requestCode);
 ```

-Add your `MyRecever` to *AndroidManifest*, as the application context might have been released
+Add your `MyReceiver` to *AndroidManifest*, as the application context might have been released
 and all broadcast receivers registered to it together with it.

 To stop scanning call: